Sept 24

 AI agents function like humans.
 They mirror how humans operate through a dynamic system.

-LLM is at the core of the AI agent, where all the cognitive functions like reasoning, thinking, and decision-making happen.
-The LLM processes information, assesses the situation, and determines the best course of action to achieve the objectives,
+At the core of the AI agent is a large language model, where all the cognitive functions like reasoning, thinking, and decision-making happen.
+The LLM processes information, assesses the situation, and determines the best course of action to achieve the objectives.

 For instance, when resolving a service request, the LLM analyzes the user inputs to understand and decide which specialized tool to call to fulfill that function.

+AI agents use tools to act on systems: web browsers for information retrieval, APIs for database access, diagnostic utilities for troubleshooting.
 For example, if an employee reports a broken laptop, multiple AI agents spring into action: the Troubleshooting AI Agent asks clarifying questions about the issue, the KnowledgeRetrieval AI Agent fetches relevant guides and solutions, and if needed, the Routing AI Agent directs the case to the appropriate IT team.
-This coordinated response shows how AI agents use various tools to diagnose and resolve issues efficiently.

 For example, when a user reports an issue, the AI agent decides which tools to use.
 The framework facilitates the connection to optimize the response time and accuracy.